How to make time to workout as work-from-home dad

 Making exercise a family activity not only helps you get your exercise in, but also models a healthy lifestyle to your children (so much more powerful than just TELLING them exercise is important).

-What this could look like:
+What this look like for me:

 The double-running stroller has come in clutch as well.
 They get some fresh air and I get my miles in.
 Bonus points if my wife isn’t working and can join us.